FrancescoSaverioZuppichini/SegFormer/README.md

 # Implementing SegFormer in PyTorch
-*An fast, efficient and lightweight model for image segmentation*
+*A fast, efficient, and lightweight model for image segmentation*

 Hello There!!
 Today we'll see how to implement SegFormer in PyTorch proposed in [SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers](https://arxiv.org/abs/2105.15203).